Getting Started

 For scheduling and administrative purposes, you can email or text me.
 To maintain confidentiality and support boundaries, therapy-related conversations should take place during our sessions.

-19. Do you provide documentation for FMLA, disability claims, emotional support animals, or other similar requests?
+19. Do you provide documentation for FMLA, disability claims, ESAs, gender-affirming surgery, or similar external requests?

 Teletherapy